 Springs are all around us.
 No matter where you are or the object you’re using, it’s likely you’re surrounded by springs.
 On your mobile phone?
 Doing laundry?
 Changing the channel on your remote control?
 Springs and wire forms are key components in electrical items, and, without them, we wouldn’t be able to have the technology we have today.

-In this article, we explore the subject of springs in the electronics sector, including where you can find them.
+In this article, we explore the subject of electronics springs within the sector, including where you can find them.

 What Springs are Commonly Used in Electronics?